-During the three months ended March 31, 2022, the Company has performed only minimal activities at its other projects which include La Canela, Quimi and Tres Picachos.
+During the three and six months ended June 30, 2022, the Company performed only minimal activities at its other projects which include La Canela, Quimi and Tres Picachos.
 The most significant expenditure during the three months ended March 31, 2022 related to the payment of the annual concession fees for 2022 (total of approximately \$116,000 for the three projects).
 In June 2021, the Company submitted its four-year investment report for Tres Picachos to the Government of Ecuador to ensure compliance with the requirements when originally tendering for the concession.
 To date, the Company has received some comments for clarification of the investment items for which an explanatory note has been submitted.

-The Company has also submitted four-year investment reports for the Escondida and Santa Elena concessions (which are considered part of the Condor Project).
+In January 2022, the Company submitted four-year investment reports for the Escondida and Santa Elena concessions (which are considered part of the Condor Project).
 Similar to the submission for Tres Picachos, only initial comments regarding the investment items have been received to date.
 The Company has submitted explanatory notes and is awaiting an official status update.